 More about gorilla trekking in Uganda

 The gorilla habituation experience trek in Bwindi National Park is the alternative to the gorilla trek if you want to have a chance to see the gorillas a little longer.
-The traditional gorilla trek allows just one hour to be around the gorillas after finding them, the habitation experience on the other hand is a total of 4 hours including the time take while trekking to find them.
+The traditional gorilla trek allows just one hour to be around the gorillas after finding them, the habitation experience on the other hand is a total of 4 hours including the time takes while trekking to find them.
 If you find them in about an hour then you have a chance to see them for the 3 remaining hours.
-Only one gorilla group is available for the habituation experience and no more than 4 participants are allowed for a the day’s session.
+Only one gorilla group is available for the habituation experience and no more than 4 participants are allowed for a day’s session.

-The journey by car from Kampala to Bwindi takes at least 8 hours, depending on the tracking area of the park you are to visit.
+The journey by car from Kampala to Bwindi takes at least 9 hours, depending on the tracking area of the park you are to visit.

 There are also scheduled flights from Entebbe Airport to Kisoro located an hour’s drive to the park.